-While Windows 10 has been amazing, and so has Windows 8 and 8.1, some users would prefer to stick to the older versions.
+While Windows 10 and Windows 11 has been amazing, and so has Windows 8 and 8.1, some users would prefer to stick to the older versions.
 Thus, many users prefer to downgrade to a lower version of Windows and the operating system well has a provision for the same.
 However, at times, users report the following error:

 Setup has failed to determine supported install choices.

 When you try to upgrade or downgrade the operating system using the inbuilt mechanism, the operating system tries to keep the options intact.
 In this case, compatibility issues prevent the process.